datanav/docs/technical/powerofficego-unieconomy.rst

    * - Powerofficego Customers Property
      - UniEconomy Customers Property
      - UniEconomy Data Type
-   * - OrganizationNumber (Dependant on having wd:Q11994066 in MailAddress.countryCodeDependant on having wd:Q11994066 in MailAddress.countryCode)
+   * - OrganizationNumber (Dependant on having wd:Q11994066 in MailAddress.countryCodeDependant on having wd:Q11994066 in MailAddress.countryCodeDependant on having wd:Q11994066 in MailAddress.countryCodeDependant on having wd:Q11994066 in MailAddress.countryCodeDependant on having wd:Q11994066 in MailAddress.countryCode)
      - OrgNumber
      - "string"
    * - WebsiteUrl